 During the lease term in Lorton

-During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Lorton, the tenant must allow us to enter the rental.
-Some valid reasons to enter rental home are to:
+During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Lorton, the tenant must allow us to access the rental property.
+Some good reasons to access rental home are to:

 - Inspect the rental home,